youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 __On the 2021-01-07 at 04:20:51, the attacker successfully deployed a batch script and the executable ATXO3fAc.exe__

-The file bad_3F79A31A837D5316.txt contain a list of file and exe, it was probably used to feed the script CEp5f0ji.bat as it needs a file name and file path as an argument :
+The file bad_3F79A31A837D5316.txt contain a list of file and exe, it's a log file for the ransomware :

 ```bash
 ATO_OPER: C:\ProgramData\Application Data\Application Data\Application Data\Application Data\Application Data\Application Data\Application Data\Application Data\Application Data\Application Data\Application Data\Start Menu\Programs\Immersive Control Panel.lnk